j0eybrinkman/N10-008/_posts/2024-04-12-understanding-the-osi-model.md

 ## Layer 1 - The Physical Layer

-- They physics of the network
+- The physics of the network
     - Signaling, cabling, connectors
     - This layer isn't about protocols
 - "You have a physical layer problem."